History of Glenuig Community Association

 In addition to working on the new hall and promoting musical events, the committee were busy on other projects, including organising training courses in computers, dry stone dyking and thatching, the renovation of the pier at Port na Luinge and other environmental improvements in Samalaman Bay, are currently involved in rebuilding the village shop and opening it as a Community Enterprise, and recently helped Lochaber Housing Association develop new houses in Glenuig.

-Glenuig Hall is owned outright by Glenuig Community Association, which is registered as a Company Limited by Guarantee but not having a Share Capital.
+Glenuig Community Association became formally incorporated as a Company Limited by Guarantee but not having a Share Capital in 1993.
 We are registered as a charity with the Inland Revenue.
-A copy of the GCA constitution can be provided on request in return for a donation to cover printing and postage costs.
+A copy of the GCA constitution can be found here or hard copies can be provided on request in return for a donation to cover printing and postage costs.

 Can You Help?